 Videos have become a popular form of content consumption.
 Its ease of viewing, as opposed to reading, has driven video viewership into billions.
 This has not been lost on brands, big or small, who have doubled down on their video marketing efforts.
-Most companies today have a YouTube page and share videos on social media platforms, to maximise their viewership numbers and get that sweet karma in ad money and leads.
+Most companies today have a YouTube page and share videos on social media platforms, to maximize their viewership numbers and get that sweet karma in ad money and leads.

 The problem lies with the fact that everyone is making videos today which makes it difficult for brands to stand out.
 Alongside, it’s the lack of clarity while defining their video marketing goals.
 Most brands don’t know what they seek out of their videos: whether it’s to inform, instruct, promote the brand or to generate leads.
 They try their hand at everything, and in the process, lose on all fronts.
 It results in lots of wasted revenue, with minimal returns.